Caracal-IT/Pico/Pico_Dev/2. Output Input/1 - Blinking Led/index.md

 Welcome to your first hardware project with the Raspberry Pi Pico !
 In this lesson, we’ll learn how to make an LED blink using MicroPython.
 This simple project is a great way to get started with physical computing
-and understand how to control hardware with code.ertreert
+and understand how to control hardware with code.

 [LED](../../Components/LED/index.md)